codingcronus/EventWay/README.md

     }
 }
 ```

+The projection should be registered in the host bootstrapper so that it begins listening for events.
+EventWay manages state of each projection (hence the unique projection id) and spools all events from the last processed event.
+This basically means that a projection can be stopped, restarted and new projections can be declared even after the events have occured.
+This is an extremely important and powerful concept, which can be used in many scenarios such as new business analysis requirements etc.

 ### Infrastructure project
 There is no infrastructure project in this sample.
 The infrastructure project is for technology specific implementations of interfaces in the Application and Core project.